lukevanin/nasa-photos/README.md

 ### Application ###

-1. Support iPhone and iPad vertical and horizontal orientations.
+1. Support iPhone vertical and horizontal orientations.
 2. Use localizable strings for text.
-3. Support right-to-left layouts: Use leading/trailing vs left/right.
-4. Support dynamic font sizing for text.
+3. Support dynamic font sizing for text.
-5. Support dark and light mode: Use system colour names.
+4. Support dark and light mode: Use system colour names.

 ### Photos List Screen ###